 Family reunions - Our specialty!
 Since 1973, ART offers exceptional floats trips to extreme adventures on the Arkansas River; in Cotopaxi, between Canon City and Salida.
 Wilderness Tours in Gunnison Gorge.

 Something for everyone!
 From 2-hours to multi-day rafting tours.
-Whitewater trips on 2 GREAT RIVERS: The Arkansas River and Clear Creek.
+Whitewater trips on 2 GREAT RIVERS: Clear Creek and The Arkansas River.
 2 CONVENIENT LOCATIONS: Idaho Springs and Canon City!

 The family whitewater rafting specialists since 1983!
 Noah's Ark is dedicated to excellence, adventure and fun.
 Half-day, full-day, overnight trips on the Arkansas River.
 Group discounts with reservations.

 Colorado's #1 Royal Gorge Outfitter and Zip Line Tours.
 Royal Gorge Rafting, Zip Line Tours, White Water Bar and Grill - One Location - 100% FUN!
 Between Salida and Canon City on the Arkansas River.